Introduction

 Scheduled maintenance at fixed intervals

-| Metric | Reactive | Preventive | Predictive (IoT) | Improvement |
+| Metric | Reactive | Preventive | Predictive / Condition-Based | Interpretation |

 |---|---|---|---|---|

-| Equipment Life | 100% (baseline) | 110-120% | 120-150% | +30% lifespan |
+| Equipment Life | Shortest on average | Can improve | Can improve further | Failure-mode dependent |

-| Emergency Repairs | Very Frequent | Occasional | Rare | 90% reduction |
+| Emergency Repairs | Very frequent | Less frequent | Targeted exceptions | Driven by alert discipline |

-- Phase 3 (6-12 months): Train staff, refine thresholds
+- Phase 3 (6-12 months): Train staff, refine thresholds, and validate alert quality

-- Start with critical/high-cost equipment first
+- Start with critical or high-downtime-cost equipment first

-- Document all maintenance activities for baseline
+- Document all maintenance activities for baseline quality

-- Train operators on early warning signs
+- Train operators on early warning signs and escalation paths

 Cost Breakdown Analysis